clearblueyellow/AWS-SOC-Cybersecurity-Analytics-Platform/README.md

 # AWS SOC Cybersecurity Analytics Platform

 Traditional security information and event management (SIEM) systems often struggle to scale effectively or leverage cloud-native capabilities.
 Building a SOC analytics platform on Amazon Web Services (AWS) offers significant advantages, including inherent scalability, the operational efficiency of managed services, powerful integration capabilities across a comprehensive suite of security tools, and access to advanced analytics and machine learning (ML) features.
 AWS provides a foundation where security is integrated, allowing organizations to construct robust monitoring and response systems.

 ## Services

+Comprehensive visibility is the cornerstone of any effective SOC.
+Achieving this requires collecting telemetry from a wide array of sources across the cloud environment.
+AWS offers numerous services that generate critical security data, forming the essential inputs for an analytics platform.

 ### AWS Native Security Services:<br/>
 #### Amazon GuardDuty<br/>